clydemcqueen/bluerov2_ignition/README.md

 export GZ_SIM_RESOURCE_PATH=~/colcon_ws/src/bluerov2_ignition/models:~/colcon_ws/src/bluerov2_ignition/worlds
 export GZ_SIM_SYSTEM_PLUGIN_PATH=~/ardupilot_gazebo/build
 gz sim -v 3 -r <gazebo-world-file>
-<gazebo-world-file> options: bluerov2 or bluerov2_heavy
 ~~~

-where `<gazebo-world-file>` should be replaced with the desired model's respective world
+where <gazebo-world-file> should be replaced with either bluerov2 for the BlueROV2 base configuration or bluerov2_heavy for the BlueROV2 Heavy configuration.
-configuration file.

 Once Gazebo has been launched, you can directly send thrust commands to the BlueROV2
 model in Gazebo: